-Finger foods are fun to eat anytime, but for Christmas breakfast, they're a nice treat, perfect for nibbling on while opening presents or greeting guests.
-This easy menu includes delicious make-ahead recipes so you can enjoy the fun along with everyone else.
+Finger foods are fun to eat anytime, but especially for Christmas breakfast; they're a nice treat, and perfect for nibbling on while opening presents or greeting guests.
+Even better, these delicious recipes can be made ahead so you can enjoy the holiday fun along with everyone else.

-Just put everything on the table with a stack of plates and silverware nearby, and let everyone eat what they want when they want!
+Just put everything on the table with a stack of plates and silverware nearby, and let everyone eat what they want when they want.
 Just keep an eye on the amount of time these foods sit out—most recipes have dairy and should be at room temperature no more than two hours.

-The nicest thing about this recipe, besides the fact that it's made ahead of time, is the wonderful texture.
-The eggy bread is coated in Cornflake crumbs and then frozen—take out as much as you need and bake until crispy on the outside.
-Then cut the pieces of crisp French toast into small fingers and serve it with little cups of maple syrup, powdered sugar, or jam for dipping.
+The nicest thing about this recipe, besides the fact that it's partially made ahead of time, is the wonderful texture—creamy on the inside and crunchy on the outside.
+Instead of using whole pieces of bread, cut into sticks or fingers, then dip in a mixture of eggs, half and half, sugar, and vanilla and coat in Cornflake crumbs.
+Place the sticks on a baking sheet and freeze.
+Before ready to serve, take out as much as you need and bake for about 20 minutes until crispy on the outside.
+Serve with little cups of maple syrup, powdered sugar, and jam for dipping.

 These fun little quiches are not only adorable but also delicious.
 This recipe calls for mushrooms, but they can be filled with just about anything you'd like, from bacon to spinach to tomato a variety of cheeses.
 The crusts are made with store-bought pie dough, simplifying the preparation.
 You can make the quiches completely way ahead of time, baking them until cooked, and then placing them in the freezer once cooled.
 They reheat beautifully in the oven—the perfect recipe for a busy morning.